 Don’t listen to the nay-sayers when they pooh-pooh Social Security.
 Yes, it’s had some issues, but Social Security isn’t going away any time soon.

-Even if your benefit was only $1,000 per month, that’s like having saved an extra $300,000 in your nest egg (using the 4 Percent Rule).
+Even if your benefit was only $1,000 per month, that’s like having saved an extra $300,000 in your nest egg (using the 4 Percent Rule for retirement).
 You can calculate how much you might receive using the Retirement Estimator from the official Social Security website.
-This will take into your actual personal information such as your employment history, earnings, marital status, etc.
+This will take into account your actual personal information such as employment history, earnings, marital status, etc.

 10. Optimize Your Tax Bill

 Because most retirement plans (401k, 403b, traditional IRA) are tax-deferred, the IRS will most definitely have their hand out once you start making withdrawals.
-That’s why it’s important for you to also be thinking strategically about how you can reduce your tax bill as much as possible.
+That’s why, when you’re thinking about how to retire successfully, it’s important for you to also be thinking strategically about how you can reduce your tax bill as much as possible.